 Many healing arts are both an outlet for your mindfulness and a way of helping others.
 And if your work involves non-injurious repetition, this might be a candidate.

 First, It’s essential to have a firm basis with seated and moving mindfulness meditation techniques before creating your own.
 It will give you a platform for building your practice.
 The more physically challenging the activity, the more difficult it will be to attain and maintain mindfulness.

 Next, select a fluid movement.
-Be sure you have adequate space to move and maintain a heightened awareness level.
+Be sure you have adequate space to move and maintain a heightened awareness.
 The best things are the activities you know by heart.
 These are things where you develop muscle memory.
 Skiing and swimming are examples of this type of fluid action.

 Our mind is an incredible instrument of perception.
-It is capable much more than the popular culture wants us to believe.
+It is capable of much more than popular culture wants us to believe.
 Our bodies are home to deep wisdom and intelligence hidden within our DNA.
 It’s the gifts from our ancestors.
-When we use our minds and body together, we can accomplish many things.
+We can accomplish many things when we use our minds and body together.
 All it takes is practice.
 We recommend you pick at least one of these moving meditation techniques to expand your spiritual practice.

 (1) George Gurdjieff, Wikipedia